What Is A Vertebral Compression Fracture?

 Table of Contents

-Vertebral compression fractures are usually characterized by acute back pain.
-Other symptoms may include loss of height, overcrowding of internal organs in the abdomen, loss of muscle, and limited range-of-motion in the spine.
 Left untreated these fractures can lead to spinal deformity caused by the fusion of collapsed vertebrae.
-The deformity is referred to as kyphosis, which is commonly called hunchback or dowager’s hump.
+The deformity is referred to as kyphosis.
+You’ve likely heard of this condition as hunchback or dowager’s hump.
 Rarely do these fractures lead to nerve or spinal cord damage.

-Vertebral compression fractures can result in complications such as:
+These fractures can result in other complications, however, such as:

 - Reduced spinal range-of-motion